When I first discovered self-love, I rolled my eyes at myself, thinking why had it taken me so long to work this stuff out?!

 For example, we are trained through life, to think that if we have no money we should be stressed about it.
 If someone dies it’s a time for deep grief.
 If we lose our job it’s a disaster!
 Although these examples may have justifiable elements seemingly worthy of stress, there is always “another side to the card”.

 We don’t have to stress regarding money, the stress itself is certainly not going to change the amount of dollars in our bank account.
 This does not discount the fact, it is still advisable to take action about creating money – let this be “inspired action”, not “fearful reaction”.

 Likewise, it can be very sad when someone dies, yet it can also be a celebration of life.
 And depending on your culture, death is processed differently.

 Losing a job is so often a blessing in disguise, as doors open to new opportunities or other life lessons are learnt whilst outside of the comfort zone.

 We are what we think and we think based on the programming we learn as we grow up and then we continue to have experiences which mould our thoughts.

 But what is a thought?
 It’s merely imagination or opinion.
 Therefore, if thoughts create our reality, can we seriously change our life with imagination?
 Sounds a bit childish, doesn’t it?

 Perhaps.
-Yet, the power of our mind is magnificent and rather unbelievable.
+Yet, I soon discovered the power of our mind is magnificent and rather unbelievable.

-However, if I could tell myself that I was too fat to be loved and believe it so strongly for all those years that it actually become my “truth”… Could I in fact, tell myself that I am perfect just the way I am, knowing that all my so-called imperfections were what actually make me, uniquely me.
+However, this seemingly minor life issue, got me thinking… if I could tell myself that I was too fat to be loved and believe it so strongly for all those years that it actually become my “truth”… Could I in fact, tell myself that I am perfect just the way I am, knowing that all my so-called imperfections were what actually make me, uniquely me.
 Reprogramming the fact that I am worth it because I am, just because I am… then how would that change my life experience?